 Discrimination and the related concept of racism are about social categorization and unequal treatment of one group by another and involves power.
-The phenomenon intersects with a history of colonialism, government policy, the media and the patterns of interactions between
+The phenomenon intersects with a

 Aboriginal and non-Aboriginal people in Canadian society.
 Discrimination is exhibited on the individual, institutional and society levels.
 The research demonstrates that, despite significant anti-racism initiatives and educational efforts, discrimination against urban Aboriginal people persists.